Probate Q&A Series

 • Notify known creditors by mail and publish notice to identify all claims.

-• Creditors must file claims within four months of the first newspaper notice.
+• Creditors generally must present claims within three months of the first newspaper notice.

 • Review, allow, or dispute claims promptly to avoid court challenges.